ADVANCEd CARE PLANNING

 Terrace Hospice Society currently runs this program in two local schools as an after school program.
 To learn more about accessing or supporting this program, contact Sue at (250) 635-4811.

 VOLUNTEER TRAINING PROGRAM

-This is a 30 hour training program tailored to suit the individual learning needs of each volunteer.
+This is comprehensive training program tailored to suit the individual learning needs of each volunteer.
 Volunteers learn about personal, social, practical and emotional support for their clients.
 A large emphasis is placed on self-care of the volunteers as well.
 Once certified, the trained volunteers provide quality support for their assigned clients and families.